 In this presentation, TDSCP cohort members Monique Tyndall (Director of Cultural Affairs, Stockbridge-Munsee Band of Mohicans) and Selena Ortega-Chiolero (Museum Specialist, Chickaloon Village Traditional Council) share their experiences as participants in the original program, including how the training centered relationship-building and communication in culturally specific contexts, embedding a respect for community values while providing technology skills and knowledge about digital stewardship.

 Mercy Procaccini (OCLC) and Lotus Norton-Wisla (Digital & Community Outreach Archivist at WSU’s CDSC), from the project team reflect on the process of adapting the original curriculum to online training for learners with a mix of shared and diverse needs, cultures, and contexts.
 They also highlight their methods for—and the challenges of—reproducing important outcomes from the original TDSCP training in the on-demand courses, such as building confidence and developing practices that center community needs and values, while underscoring the opportunities that online self-guided learning can provide.

 Free and openly accessible

-The on-demand courses are slated to launch in April 2022.
-While designed to meet the needs of staff at TALMs and small public libraries, the courses will be freely accessible to all through WebJunction's Course Catalog, as well as on Washington State University’s Sustainable Heritage Network.
+Update: The Digital Collections Stewardship on-demand courses are now available!
+While designed to meet the needs of staff at TALMs and small public libraries, the courses are freely accessible to all through WebJunction's Course Catalog, as well as on Washington State University’s Sustainable Heritage Network.